Moses, Servant of God

 After informing Moses of the planned tenth plague ADONAI directed Moses to instruct the Israelites in the observance of Passover and the Feast of Unleavened Bread (Ex 12:1-22, 42-50).
 See my article The Passover for a summary of the institution of Passover and its later observance among Jews.
 God also provided instructions for the inclusion of any Gentiles that might want to join the Israelites for this meal.
 Gentiles had to be circumcised to partake of Passover (Ex 12:44, 48), which served as a sign of God's will that Jacob would become a "company of nations" (Gen 35:11).

 A special requirement related to Passover was that the blood of the slaughtered lambs was to be smeared on the doorposts and lintels of Israelite houses (Ex 12:22-23).
 The blood of the lamb became the symbol of life so that when the angel of death came to slay the firstborn of Egypt, the Israelites would be spared.
-Moses directed the Israelites to partake of the Passover meal in haste in order to be ready to leave Goshen at any moment (Ex 12:11).
+The Passover meal was an acted out parable of divine deliverance from death and eaten in anticipation of leaving the land of bondage.
 In addition the Israelites were to ask the Egyptians for articles and gold, and ADONAI motivated the Egyptians to give generously.
 Thus, it could be said they "plundered the Egyptians" (Ex 11:1-3; 12:35-36).

 Departure from Goshen